 Richard Haskayne Scholarship

-The Richard Haskayne Scholarship is for individuals with autism spectrum disorders (ASD).
-It is an annual scholarship of $5,000 and is awarded to an eligible Albertan with ASD who is pursuing post-secondary education, training or vocation.
-Applicants for this scholarship must submit a 250 word essay on “how being a student with ASD has impacted their education, as well as their educational goals and post-secondary program plans.
+The Richard Haskayne Scholarship “For Individuals with Autism Spectrum Disorders” an annual scholarship of $5,000 is awarded to an eligible Albertan with an Autism Spectrum Disorder (ASD) pursuing post high school education, training or vocation.
+Applicants for this scholarship must submit a 250 word essay on “How being a student with Autism has impacted their education,” as well as their educational goals and post-secondary program plans.

 Dr. Fraser Mustard Scholarship

 The Dr. Fraser Mustard Scholarship for “Advancing Knowledge in the Field of Autism Spectrum Disorders” is an annual scholarship of $5,000.
 It is awarded to an eligible Albertan pursuing a post-secondary academic program in a field that supports and furthers the knowledge and/or research of Autism Spectrum Disorders (ASD).
 Applicants for this scholarship must submit a 750 word essay outlining why they are interested in the field of autism and their research experience to date.
 As well, they must document their volunteer activities and accomplishments with respect to Autism.

 This year’s award goes to: Candace Ford-Taperek

 Candace is working towards a Master of Education, with a focus on Educating Children with an Autism Spectrum Disorder.
 She has been involved in the autism community for nearly 25 years, having worked in paediatric residential services and community health education.
 About 10 years ago, Candace’s involvement with Autism took on a new dynamic when her own son was given a diagnosis on the spectrum.